AguaClara/HFFVFDC/Manual.md

 <div class="alert alert-block alert-danger">
 This trick is often not written about but is used by many teams.
 Good inclusion and explanation.

+thank you!
 </div>

 ####Water Route
 The team then took a piece of 1" diameter flexible tubing and used a hose clamp to secure it to the faucet.
-This flexible tubing led to a barbed fitting on a raised platform on the counter of the lab bench.
-The team did this in order to ensure more head upon entering the distribution tank.
+This flexible tubing connected via a barbed fitting to a 1" diameter pipe on a raised platform.
+The team raised this portion in order to ensure more head upon entering the distribution tank.
 At the top of this platform, the team inserted a 1" tee.
 The team then connected the clear PVC pipe to the free end of this tee.
 The tee exposed the water to atmospheric pressure to eliminate pressure head, and the clear PVC pipe prevented the water from spilling out.
-By adjusting the flow rate of the sink and allowing a given amount of water to enter this clear PVC pipe, the team was able to keep the amount of head entering the system constant.
+It was important to eliminate pressure head in order to get a consistent measurement of the head and pressure of the water entering the system.
+As the float began to rise and the holes in the slider pipe closed off, the head began to build up.
+Although the flow began each trial at a rate of 1 L/s, the team adjusted the flow rate of the sink during the trial to keep a constant head of water entering the system.

 <div class="alert alert-block alert-danger">
 Revise second sentence for clarity.
 What is the importance of a barbed fitting?
-Why was it neccesary?
-Is there a photo of this set-up.
+Why was it necessary? **Is there a photo of this set-up.**

 Why do you need to eliminate pressure head?

 Also isn't the flow rate already set to 1 L/s, so why mention adjusting it again here?

+addressed except for the photo - julia
 </div>

-The tee then led into a 1" elbow that diverted the water down into a 3-foot long 1" pipe.
+The tee then led into a 1" elbow that diverted the water down into a 3' long 1" pipe.
 The team expanded this 1" pipe by using a 1" diameter to 2" diameter bushing to connect the water path to the apparatus.
 The team then used a 2" elbow to get the water to flow horizontally into the float valve tee.
 Between the elbow and the tee were two small pieces of 2" diameter PVC, which were connected by a Fernco fitting.
 One end was glued into the elbow, while the other was glued into the tee of the float valve.
 The team used a Fernco fitting so that the float valve would not be permanently attached to the experimental setup and could be removed if needed.
 The team positioned the float valve roughly in the center of the tank, both vertically and horizontally.
 It was centered vertically to allow for the largest range of motion of the slider pipe.
 It was centered horizontally within the tank to ensure that the float did not hit the sides of the tank.

 <div class="alert alert-block alert-danger">
 Revise "3-foot long 1" pipe" - you are using foot (spelled out) and " (symbol) which is inconsistent.

+addressed - julia
 </div>

 <center><img src="https://raw.githubusercontent.com/AguaClara/float_valve/master/Pictures/constant_head_chamber.png" height= 300></center>